-- 5.4 It is proposed that the team will aim to recruit a Modern Apprentice as a first step and will only move to recruit a skilled part-time post if recruitment of a Modern Apprentice is not successful. - 5.5 If approved by the Council's Finance and Management Committee on 13 February 2020, the financial implications of the post will be included in the Council's Medium-Term Financial Strategy (MTFS). - 5.6 Subject to several small technical developments (login issues, re-routing of phone numbers and permissions) the team will be ready to recruit the new post from March 2020.
+- 5.4 It is proposed that the team will aim to recruit a Modern Apprentice as a first step and will only move to recruit a skilled part-time post if recruitment of a Modern Apprentice is not successful. - 5.5 If approved, the financial implications of the post will be included in the Council's Medium-Term Financial Strategy (MTFS). - 5.6 Subject to several small technical developments (login issues, re-routing of phone numbers and permissions) the team will be ready to recruit the new post from March 2020.
+This work can be carried out in-house by the Council's technical team.